by-cx/lobby/README.md

 about its hostname and configured labels.

 Labels are similar what you could know from AWS.
-It's basically alternative to resources' tags feature with the only different that you can use this anywhere.
+It's basically alternative to resources' tags feature with the only different that you can use this anywhere including AWS.
 Every server sends something called "discovery packet" which is basically a json that looks like this:

 ```json